 Table 1.
 Locations and times of Surveyor missions (Jaffe and Steinbacher, 1969).

-Surveyor II and IV were lost during a mid-course correction and the landing sequence respectively.
-Impressively, Surveyor I landed safely without the assistance of any orbital imagery of the landing site.
+Surveyor II and IV were lost during a mid-course correction and a landing sequence respectively.
+Impressively, Surveyor I landed safely despite the absence of orbital imagery of the landing site.
 1.1.2 Overview of Surveyor Program Imaging Data Several types of imaging sequences (Table 2) were performed by the Surveyor Cameras.
-Narrow and wide field settings supported completion of full panoramic Digitization and Public Archiving of the Surveyor Imaging Dataset 2 imaging sequences of the landing sites (e.g. figure 1).
+Narrow and wide field settings supported completion of full panoramic Digitization and Public Archiving of the Surveyor Imaging Dataset 2 imaging sequences of the landing sites (e.g., Fig. 1).
 Images of some scenes at multiple phase angles over the lunar day allowed for photometric studies and detailed characterization of soil properties.
-The nature of lunar soil was uncertain prior to Surveyor (Gold 1962), and the imaging and geophysical data collected during these missions helped to determine whether the lunar surface could sustain landing of spacecraft.
+The nature of lunar soil was uncertain prior to Surveyor (Gold, 1962), and the imaging and geophysical data collected during these missions helped to determine whether the lunar surface could sustain landing of spacecraft.
 The camera supported the other instruments by photographing the surface excavations and the site of the alpha-particle scattering detector.
 The Surveyor team devoted smaller numbers of images to observe the Earth, star-fields, and a solar eclipse.
 Table 2 is reproduced from Shoemaker et al. (1969) and lists numbers of images devoted to each of these categories for each of the missions.

 Surveyors I, V and VII were reactivated and operated in a second lunar day (albeit after a lengthy warmup period) and Surveyor V lasted into a third lunar day.
 Surveyor VI is unusual in that the descent engines were fired during the landed mission allowing the spacecraft to ‘hop’ laterally 2.4m (potentially allowing stereo topography to be generated from the pre- and post-hop images).
 In total, Shoemaker et al. (1969) notes that 87,396 lunar images were acquired over all stages of the Surveyor Program.
 Images are denoted by mission number (sometimes lettered A-G) and by day of year and GMT time of acquisition.